jakejones2/articles-api/README.md

 To start a local server, enter `node listen.js` into the command line from the top-level directory.
 You should see a message saying 'Listening on port 9090'.
 This port can be changed by altering the `port` variable in `listen.js`.

+If you are getting unexpected behaviour with the authorization system, it might be because secure cookies are not getting sent over localhost.
+Try the following steps:

+- Navigate to `/controllers/auth-controller.js`, line 40, and set `secure` to `false`.
+- Repeat the above step in `/controllers/logout-controller.js`, on line 17.

 # Usage

 ## Articles